KxSystems/docs/docs/wp/disaster-floods/index.md

 Kd-tree

 A kd-tree is used in k-dimensional space to create a tree structure.
-In the tree each node represents a hyperplane which divides the plane into two seperate parts (the left and the right branch) based on a given direction.
+In the tree each node represents a hyperplane which divides the space into two seperate parts (the left and the right branch) based on a given direction.
 This direction is associated with a certain axis dimension, with the hyperplane perpendicular to the axis dimension.
 What is to the left or right of the hyperplane is determined by whether each data point being added to the tree is greater or less than the node value at the splitting dimension.
 For example, if the splitting dimension of the node is `x`, all data points with a smaller `x` value than the value at the splitting dimension node will be to the left of the hyperplane, while all points equal to or greater than will be in the right subplane.

-Nearest neighbour search is applied to the tree in order to efficiently find a datapoints nearest neighbour by potentially eleminating a large portion of the dataset using the kd-trees properties.
-This is done by starting at the root and moving down the tree recursively, calculating the distance between each node and the datapoint in question, allowing branches of the dataset to be eliminated based on if this node-point distance is less than or greater than the curent nearest neighbour distance.
+The tree is used to efficiently find a datapoint's nearest neighbour, by potentially eleminating a large portion of the dataset using the kd-trees properties.
+This is done by starting at the root and moving down the tree recursively, calculating the distance between each node and the datapoint in question, allowing branches of the dataset to be eliminated based on whether this node-point distance is less than or greater than the curent nearest neighbour distance.
 This enables rapid look ups for each point in a dataset.

 ![Figure_1](imgs/KDtree.png)<br/>
 <small>_Visual Representation of a kd-tree <sup>[6]</sup> _</small>